bdd100k/bdd100k/doc/source/format.rst

     39: train
     40: truck

-classes 1-30 are **stuffs**, 31-40 are things.
+Classes 1-30 are **stuffs**, 31-40 are **things**.
-`category_id` ranges from **0** for the panoptic segmentation task.

 Drivable Area
 ^^^^^^^^^^^^^^^^^^^^^^^
-For the drivable area task, 3 classes are evaluated, they are:
+For the drivable area task, there are 3 classes.
+They are:
 ::

     0: direct
     1: alternative
     2: background

-`category_id` ranges from **0** for the drivable area task.
+"Background" is not considered during evaluation.

 Lane Marking
 ^^^^^^^^^^^^^^^^^^^^^^^
-For the lane marking task, there are 3 sub-task: lane categories, lane directions and lane styles.
+For the lane marking task, there are 3 sub-tasks: lane categories, lane directions, and lane styles.
-There are 9, 3 and 3 classes for each sub-task listed above.
+There are 9, 3, and 3 classes for each sub-task.

 Lane Categories
 ::